Compactifications of character varieties and skein relations on conformal blocks: The scheme

 It remains to establish $SL_2(\C)$ invariance when $e$ connects a vertex $v$ to itself.
-If $\Gamma$ is not a single trinode with a loop, we may use mutations to expand and replace $\Gamma$, and reduce to the previous case.
-To treat the remaining case, we consider $M_{0, 3}(SL_2(\C))/SL_2(\C)$, under the action on the $3, 4$ and $5, 6$ right hand indices.
-A direct calculation shows that gluing two paths with indices in the first and second columns of $\{2i-1, 2i\}$ and $\{2j-1, 2j\}$ respectively yields an expansion into right hand side $SL_2(\C)$ invariants, the general case is then handled by induction. \end{proof}
+If $\Gamma$ is not a single trinode with a loop, we may use admissable map equivalence on another edge to reduce to the previous case.
+To treat the remaining case, we consider $M_{0, 3}(SL_2(\C))/SL_2(\C)$, where $SL_2(\C)$ acts diagonally through the actions on two leaves.
+The proof of Lemma \ref{4plucker} can be used to handle this case, we leave this to the reader. \end{proof}

 For any $\Gamma$-tensor $V(P, \phi, A)$, we can produce a new $\Gamma$-tensor $V(P_{\gamma}, \phi, A)$ by reversing the Pl\"ucker monomials $p_{ij} \to p_{ji}$ along a (possibly non-simple) path $\gamma$.
 The following are easily verified by hand.